NormanFriman52/CompanyApp/README.md

 app.register_blueprint(authorization_bp, url_prefix="/authorization")
 ```
 These blueprints are created in __init__.py.
 They provide the prefix to URL route.
-Each blueprint have it's routes.
+Each blueprint have own endpoints.

 ##### Main
 / - it is index page of app